najibghadri/redux-dunk/README.md

 ## Comparison with redux-loop ➿

-Every dunk is a loop but not every loop is a dunk:
+Every loop is a dunk but not every dunk is a loop:

 Shape of a Loop Cmd:
 ```typescript